 - Simple card tricks such as self-working card tricks – These help you focus more on performance than on hard moves.

-- Easy sleight of hand card tricks – This is the point at which you can start to learn some basic sleight of hand using the easiest sleight of hand tricks.
+- Easy sleight of hand card tricks – This is the point at which you can start to learn some basic card sleight of hand using the easiest sleight of hand tricks.
+(See the guide on Card Sleight of Hand Basics)

 - Mnemonica or memorized deck tricks – A lot of these can be started with minimal sleight of hand.
 You can advance to harder versions.